Your Easy Guide to Understanding MEP Infrastructure Works in Projects

 For the first scenario “MV network in Infrastructure”, your buildings in the project will require a low voltage source to energize all the different MEP equipment with the power, examples of these types of equipment (Chillers, Air Handling Units, SMDB, DB, Pumps…etc).

-But may you ask yourself, why do we need the medium voltage cables to feed the mega-project while we can use Low Voltage directly?
+But may you ask yourself: why do we need medium-voltage cables to feed the mega-project, when we can use Low Voltage directly?

-The main reason for this is to overcome the voltage drop that happens during the power transfer, as for the same power required to the load when the voltage is increased, the current will be decreased and hence the voltage drop will be decreased.
+The main reason is to overcome the voltage drop that occurs during power transfer: for the same load power, increasing the voltage decreases the current, and hence the voltage drop decreases.

 1.2- Low Voltage networks:

-This is a network that can be found in different scenarios, for example, this network is used to feed the landscape lighting.
+This network can be found in different scenarios; for example, it is used to feed the landscape lighting.

 Or, this network we use to feed the street lighting poles.

-Or, we use it to feed to the pump rooms in the infrastructure, like the pumps which will be used to operate the swimming pools.
+Or, we use it to feed the pump rooms in the infrastructure, like the pumps that will be used to operate the swimming pools.

-Or, the low voltage cables will be directly used to empower the building itself, like villas of a compound, or the buildings which don’t include step down transformer from Medium Voltage to Low Voltage.
+Or, the low-voltage cables will be used directly to power the building itself, such as villas in a compound, or buildings that don’t include a step-down transformer from Medium Voltage to Low Voltage.

 And so on.